College & Program Information

 Core Curriculum courses are in high demand, so we carefully manage enrollment to ensure that Butler’s commitment to small class sizes is maintained.
 We also balance available seats between current and incoming Butler students.
 This means only a select number of seats will be open and available for incoming students during enrollment at Virtual Registration.
 Be sure to select multiple options and keep an open mind towards course selection in the Core Curriculum.

 The first experiential learning course in the Lacy School of Business is the First-Year Business Experience (EI 101).
 It should be taken in the first year and is offered both fall and spring semesters.

 Business Calculus (MA 125) is required for LSB students and may be taken in either the fall or spring semester.
 Students desiring to take a higher level math course may take Calculus and Analytic Geometry (MA 106) in place of MA 125.
 Placement exam results will determine whether students should take algebra (MA 101) before taking the MA 125 or MA 106.
-Students who are required to start with MA101 should enroll in the course fall semester.
+Students who are required to start with MA101 should enroll in the course their first semester.

 Visit the Lacy School of Business website for more information.